 CONSERVATION OTHER RESOURCES.
 Conservation Other Resources areas provide important resource or ecosystem support functions such as lakes and wetlands and federal, state and local parks.
 Other areas designated CONSERVATION OTHER RESOURCES include lands for low intensity uses which do not disrupt the resource and recreational value of the land.

-Predominant Uses in the Forest Land and Conservation Other Resources classifications:
+As noted in Goal 2, the predominant uses in the Forest Land and Conservation Other Resources classifications:

 - 1. Forestry/forest processing

 - 2. Small woodlots

 - 3. Parks and scenic areas

 - 4. Community watersheds